-World Cancer Day aims to save millions of preventable deaths each year by raising awareness and education about cancer, and pressing governments and individuals across the world to take action against the disease.
+World Cancer Day aims to prevent millions of deaths each year by raising awareness about cancer, and pressing governments and individuals across the world to take action against the disease.

 UICC continues to expand on the success and impact of the day and is committed to ensuring that year-on-year the event is seen and heard by more people around the world.
-We do this through working directly with our members to develop a campaign that serves their differing organisational priorities; this is achieved through a two-pronged strategic approach:
+UICC does this by developping a campaign that serves the different organisational priorities of its members worldwide.

 Through the continued support of members and key partners, World Cancer Day has firmly cemented itself in calendars across the world.

 World Cancer Day is more than a day on the calendar.
 That’s why our campaign is built to inspire change and mobilise action long after the day itself.
 A multi-year campaign means more exposure and engagement, more opportunities to build global awareness and ultimately more impact.

 The theme for World Cancer Day 2022-2024 is Close the Care Gap.
 We know that every single one of us has the ability to make a difference, large or small, and that together we can make real progress in reducing the global impact of cancer.

 The reality today is that who you are and where you live could mean the difference between life and death.
 It isn’t fair.
 But we can change this.

 Put simply, cancer is one of the world’s leading killers.This year alone, nearly 9.6 million people will die of cancer, and left unchecked, the number of deaths will increase to 13.2 million per year by 2030.

 World Cancer Day 2024